-ACC 115 - APPLIED ACCOUNTING (3 CR.)
+ACC 115 - APPLIED ACCOUNTING ......
+3 CR

 Presents practical accounting procedures for retail stores, professional individuals in firms, and personal service occupations.
 Covers the accounting cycle, journals, ledgers, preparation of financial statements and payrolls, and checking account management.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of developmental reading if required by reading placement test.
-Prerequisite or co-requisite: MTH 120.
+Prerequisites: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units, or equivalent.
 Lecture 3 hours per week.
 Offered in fall, spring, and summer.

-ACC 124 - PAYROLL ACCOUNTING (3 CR.)
+ACC 124 - PAYROLL ACCOUNTING ......
+3 CR

 Presents accounting systems and methods used in computing and recording payroll to include payroll taxes and compliance with federal and state legislation.
 Lecture 3 hours per week.
-Offered in spring and summer.
+Offered in fall, spring, and summer.

-ACC 134 - SMALL BUSINESS TAXES (3 CR.)
+ACC 134 - SMALL BUSINESS TAXES ......
+3 CR

 Introduces taxes most frequently encountered in business.
 Includes payroll, sales, property, and income tax.
 Studies the fundamentals of income tax preparation for small businesses organized as proprietorships and partnerships.
-Includes sales and property taxes and income tax preparation related to business assets; business of the home; employment taxes; excise taxes; schedules C, SE and 1040; self-employed retirement plans; tip reporting and allocation rules, etc. Lecture 3 hours per week.
+Topics include sales; property taxes; income tax preparation related to business assets; business of the home; employment taxes; excise taxes; schedules C, SE, and 1040; self-employed retirement plans; tip reporting; and allocation rules.
+Lecture 3 hours per week.
 Offered in spring.

-ACC 211 - PRINCIPLES OF ACCOUNTING I (3 CR.)
+ACC 211 - PRINCIPLES OF ACCOUNTING I . . . .
+3 CR

 Presents accounting principles and their application to various businesses.
 Covers the accounting cycle, income determination, and financial reporting.
 Studies services, merchandising, and internal controls.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of developmental reading if required by reading placement test.
-Prerequisite or co-requisite: MTH 120.
-Waivers must be granted by program, school, or counselor approval.
+Prerequisites: Placement in ENG 111 or placement in co-requisites ENG 111 and ENF 3.
+Competency in Math Essentials MTE 1-3 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units, or equivalent.
 Lecture 3 hours per week.
 Offered in fall, spring, and summer.

-ACC 212 - PRINCIPLES OF ACCOUNTING II (3 CR.)
+ACC 212 - PRINCIPLES OF ACCOUNTING II....
+3 CR

-Continues Accounting Principles 211 with emphasis on the application to partnerships, corporations, and the study of financial analysis.
+Continues the study of accounting principles with emphasis on the application to partnerships, corporations, and the study of financial analysis.
 Includes an introduction to cost and managerial accounting concepts.
-Prerequisite: ACC 211.
-Lecture 3 hours per week.
+Prerequisite: ACC 211.Lecture 3 hours per week.
 Offered in fall, spring, and summer.

-ACC 215 - COMPUTERIZED ACCOUNTING (3 CR.)
+ACC 215 - COMPUTERIZED ACCOUNTING ...
+3 CR

 Introduces the computer in solving accounting problems.
 Focuses on operation of computers.
 Presents the accounting cycle and financial statement preparation in a computerized system and other applications for financial and managerial accounting.
 Prerequisite: ACC 115 or ACC 211 or equivalent or school approval.
 Lecture 3 hours per week.
-Offered in summer.
+Offered in fall, spring, and summer.

-ACC 217 - ANALYZING FINANCIAL STATEMENTS (3 CR.)
+ACC 217 - ANALYZING FINANCIAL STATEMENTS......
+3 CR

 Explains how financial data are generated and limitations of the data, techniques for analyzing the flow of a business's funds, and the methods of selecting and interpreting financial ratios.
-Highlights the conceptual framework for analysis, and offers basic and advanced analytical techniques through the use of comprehensive case studies.
+Highlights the conceptual framework for analysis and offers basic and advanced analytical techniques through the use of comprehensive case studies.
 Prerequisite: ACC 212 or equivalent.
 Lecture 3 hours per week.
-Offered in summer, even years.
+Offered in spring.

-ACC 219 - GOVERNMENT AND NON-PROFIT ACCOUNTING (3 CR.)
+ACC 219 - GOVERNMENT &

+NON-PROFIT ACCOUNTING ......
+3 CR

 Introduces fund accounting as used by governmental and nonprofit entities.
-Stresses differences between accounting principles of forprofit and not-for-profit organizations.
-Prerequisite: ACC 212 or equivalent.
-Lecture 3 hours per week.
+Stresses differences between accounting principles of for-profit and not-for-profit organizations.
+Prerequisite: ACC 212 or equivalent.Lecture 3 hours per week.
 Offered in fall.

-ACC 221 - INTERMEDIATE ACCOUNTING I (3 CR.)
+ACC 221 - INTERMEDIATE ACCOUNTING I ....
+3 CR

 Covers accounting principles and theory, including a review of the accounting cycle and accounting for current assets, current liabilities, and investments.
-Introduces various accounting approaches and demonstrates the effect of these approaches on the financial statement users.
+Introduces various accounting approaches and demonstrates the effect of these approaches on financial statement users.
 Prerequisite: ACC 212 or equivalent.
 Lecture 3 hours per week.
 Offered in fall.

-ACC 222 - INTERMEDIATE ACCOUNTING II (3 CR.)
+ACC 222 - INTERMEDIATE ACCOUNTING II ..
+3 CR